C:\> asadmin --passwordfile filename create-node-dcom

 Options of the subcommands for updating a node specify the new values of the node’s configuration data.
 For most options, if you omit the option, the existing value is unchanged.
 However, default values are applied in the following situations:

-Any of the following options of the update-node-dcom
+Any of the following options of the update-node-dcom subcommand is

 omitted: